Murder of Kelly Jamerson

 On March 13, 1995, Kelly Jamerson (May 29, 1966 – March 14, 1995), a member of the Rolling 60's Crips, was attending a private party hosted by Death Row Records, where he was severely beaten by a number of Bloods, following an argument.
 He subsequently died of his injuries the next day, at the Cedars-Sinai Medical Center.

 Events

 On March 13, 1995, Death Row Records was hosting a private party in the El Rey Theatre, after the Soul Train Music Awards.
 Jamerson, who was a member of the Rolling 60's Crips, was invited.
 During the party, a fight broke out following an argument between Jamerson and several Bloods, who were allegedly from Suge Knight's inner circle.
 During this fight, Jamerson was beaten with chairs and bottles and was stomped on.
+According to one witness, Suge Knight stood by, watching Jamerson being beaten and shouted out “Ya’ll get that nigga.”

 There were some off-duty LAPD officers present, who were working as security guards for Death Row Records.
 However, these officers left when the fight started.
 The injured Jamerson was taken to Cedars-Sinai Medical Center, where he was put on life support.
 He died the following day on March 14.